stephentino/estimate_akm/README.md

 where $\alpha_i$ is the person effect for individual $i$, $\psi_j$ is the firm effect for firm $j$, $X_{it}$ is a vector of time-varying characteristics for individual $i$ at time $t,$ $\beta$ is a conformable vector of coefficients, and $\varepsilon_{ijt}$ is the residual.
 Included in the vector $X_{it}$ are variables for marital status, province of residence, year effects, and controls for age (more details below).

+The fixed effects are high-dimensional, since there are many firms and individuals in the typical matched employer-employee dataset.
+This makes AKM-style models difficult to estimate in practice.

 ### Identification

 The firm effects are identified for firms that are "connected".
 Two firms are "connected" if there exists a worker who moves between them.
 Thus, an important step prior to estimating the AKM-style model involves extracting the "largest connected set" of workers and firms from the matched employer-employee data.